David Dickinson: Television career

-Dickinson came to public attention as an antiques expert on This Morning and BBC Two's The Antiques Show.
-His career break as a television celebrity came from presenting Bargain Hunt on BBC One at lunchtimes which gained a keen following amongst daytime viewers including students.
+Dickinson came to public attention as an antiques expert on This Morning, and BBC Two's The Antiques Show.
+His career break as a television celebrity came from presenting BBC One's daytime Bargain Hunt.
+He went on to present the BBC1 reality show, Dealing With Dickinson (2005), Dickinson moved to ITV in 2006, to present a new daytime antiques programme, Dickinson's Real Deal.